Uros787/centbuddy-pp/docs/index.md

-**Privacy Policy for CentBuddy**

-Effective Date: 12.02.2025
+**Privacy Policy & Terms of Use for CentBuddy** Effective Date: 12.02.2025

-At CentBuddy, we respect your privacy and are committed to safeguarding the personal information you share with us.
-This Privacy Policy explains how we collect, use, and protect your data when you use the CentBuddy app (the "App").
-By using the App, you agree to the practices described in this Privacy Policy.
+Welcome to CentBuddy!
+By using the CentBuddy mobile application (the "App"), you agree to these Privacy Policy & Terms of Use ("Agreement").
+Please read them carefully to understand your rights and responsibilities.

+1. Privacy Policy

-1. Information We Collect
+1.1 Information We Collect
-We collect the following types of information when you use CentBuddy:

-Personal Information: If you subscribe to our in-app subscriptions (monthly or yearly), your payment information is handled through Apple's or Google's payment systems.
-We do not collect or store your credit card details.
-The only personal information we may have is your account details, such as your name and email, which are processed via these third-party payment systems.

-Usage Data: We do not collect non-personally identifiable data regarding how you interact with the App.
-This includes your device type, operating system, app features used, and other usage statistics that help us improve the App.
+We collect and process limited information strictly necessary for the app's functionality, including:

+Subscription & Payment Data: When you purchase a monthly or yearly subscription, your payment details are handled securely through Apple App Store, Google Play, and RevenueCat (our subscription management provider).
+We do not store your credit card or payment details.

-2. How We Use Your Information
+1.2 How We Use Your Information

-We use your information for the following purposes:
+We use collected data to:

-To Provide In-App Subscriptions: Your payment details are processed by Apple or Google to manage your subscription.
-To Improve the App: We analyze usage data to enhance the user experience and app functionality.
-To Communicate with You: We may send updates and notifications about new features, subscription renewals, and important information regarding your use of the App.

-3. In-App Purchases and Subscriptions
-CentBuddy offers in-app subscription options, including monthly and yearly plans.
-All payments for subscriptions are processed through Apple's or Google's payment systems, which means we do not store your financial information.

-Subscription Renewal: Your subscription will automatically renew at the end of each billing cycle unless canceled.
-You can manage or cancel your subscription through your device’s settings (via Apple or Google).
-Subscription Cancellation: You may cancel your subscription at any time.
-After cancellation, you will retain access to the premium features until the end of your current billing period.
+Process and manage subscriptions via RevenueCat
+Send important updates related to billing, renewals, or changes to services

-4. Data Storage and Security
+1.3 Data Storage & Security

+All financial transactions are processed securely via Apple, Google, and RevenueCat.
+Your financial data is never stored or accessed by us.
-All information entered or generated within the app is stored locally on your device.
-We do not collect or store any data remotely, and we do not have access to your personal data or usage information unless it is shared with us directly through in-app subscriptions.
-Your data is entirely under your control.
+Locally Stored Data: Any personal finance information you input into the app is stored only on your device.
+We do not have access to it.

-Data Deletion: If you uninstall the app, any locally stored data will be deleted permanently unless backed up by your device's backup functionality.
+Data Deletion: Uninstalling the app will delete all locally stored data unless you have backed it up using your device’s backup system.
-Security: We use standard industry practices to ensure your data is secure on your device.
-However, please note that no method of data storage or transmission is completely secure, and we cannot guarantee the absolute security of your information.

-5. Third-Party Services
+1.4 Third-Party Services

-RevenueCat is a third-party service used to manage subscriptions and handle purchase-related data.
-When you make a purchase, RevenueCat collects information related to your subscription for the purpose of managing billing, renewals, and subscription status.
-This data may include your name, email address, and subscription history.
-We do not collect or store sensitive payment details directly.
-Payment processing is handled through Apple or Google, and all sensitive payment information is managed securely by these services.
-You can review RevenueCat’s Privacy Policy here[https://revenuecat.com/privacy].
+We use RevenueCat for subscription management.
+You can review their privacy policy here.

-6. Cookies and Tracking Technologies
+1.5 Cookies & Tracking

-CentBuddy does not use cookies, tracking technologies, or any other method to collect personal data.
-All information remains stored locally on your device, and no data is transmitted to external servers.
+CentBuddy does not use cookies, tracking technologies, or third-party analytics that collect personal data.

-7. Children’s Privacy
+1.6 Children’s Privacy

-CentBuddy is not intended for children under the age of 13, and we do not knowingly collect personal data from anyone under 13 years old.
-Since no personal data is collected, no special measures are necessary for protecting children’s privacy.
+CentBuddy is not intended for children under 13.
+We do not knowingly collect any data from children under 13.

-8. Your Data, Your Control
-Since all your data is stored locally on your device, you have complete control over it.
-We do not have access to your data and cannot modify, view, or delete it.
-If you wish to delete the data, you can do so by uninstalling the app, which will remove all data from your device (unless backed up).

-9. Changes to This Privacy Policy
+1.7 Changes to Privacy Policy

 We may update this Privacy Policy from time to time.
-Any changes will be posted within the app, and we encourage you to review the policy periodically for updates.
+Updates will be posted within the app, and we encourage you to check regularly.

+2. Terms of Use

+By using CentBuddy, you agree to comply with these terms.

+2.1 License & Usage Rights

+CentBuddy grants you a non-exclusive, non-transferable, limited license to use the App.
+You may not modify, distribute, or reverse-engineer any part of the App.

+2.2 Subscription & Payment Terms

+CentBuddy offers monthly and yearly subscriptions via Apple App Store & Google Play.
+Auto-renewal: Your subscription automatically renews unless you cancel it at least 24 hours before the renewal date.
+Cancellation: You can cancel your subscription in Apple or Google account settings.
+Refunds: We follow Apple & Google Play refund policies—refunds are handled directly by those platforms.

+2.3 User Responsibilities

+You agree that you will:

+Use the app only for personal use (not for resale or commercial purposes).
+Not attempt to hack, exploit, or disrupt the service.
+Comply with app store terms and conditions.

+2.4 Limitation of Liability

+CentBuddy is provided "as is" without warranties.
+We are not responsible for any data loss resulting from your use of the app.
+We do not provide financial, legal, or tax advice—CentBuddy is for personal budgeting purposes only.

+2.5 Termination

+We may suspend or terminate your access to CentBuddy if you violate these terms.

+2.6 Changes to Terms of Use

+CentBuddy may update these Terms at any time.
+Continued use of the app after updates means you accept the new terms.

-10. Contact Us
+3. Contact Us
-If you have any questions about this Privacy Policy or how we handle your data, please contact us at:

-Email: [iturosstojanovic@gmail.com]
+For privacy or terms inquiries, contact us:
+📧 iturosstojanovic@gmail.com